LeStarch/gwc-puzzlebox/puzzle-1/README.md

 - Try to think of things the programmer might have missed.
 - Think outside the box.

+*Do NOT* be afraid to break the program, that is your job!

 ## Rerunning the Program

 You may destory the program in your attempts to break it.
 This is